equalitie/ouinet/README.md

 Enter the Vagrant environment with `vagrant ssh`.
 There you will find:

-  - Your local Ouinet source tree mounted read-only under `/vagrant`.
+  - Your local Ouinet source tree mounted read-only under `/vagrant` (`<SOURCE DIR>` above).

   - Your local Ouinet source tree mounted read-write under `/vagrant-rw`.
+You can use it as a bridge to your host.

-  - `~vagrant/build-ouinet-git.sh`: Running this script will clone the Ouinet Git repository and all submodules into `$PWD/ouinet-git-source`  and build Ouinet into `$PWD/ouinet-git-build`.
+  - `~vagrant/build-ouinet-git.sh`: Running this script will clone the Ouinet Git repository and all submodules into `$PWD/ouinet-git-source` and build Ouinet into `$PWD/ouinet-git-build` (`<BUILD DIR>` above).
 Changes to source outside of the Vagrant environment will not affect this build.

-  - `~vagrant/build-ouinet-local.sh`: Running this script will use your local Ouinet source tree (mounted under `/vagrant`) to build Ouinet into `$PWD/ouinet-local-build`.
+  - `~vagrant/build-ouinet-local.sh`: Running this script will use your local Ouinet source tree (mounted under `/vagrant`) to build Ouinet into `$PWD/ouinet-local-build` (`<BUILD DIR>` above).
 Thus you can edit source files on your computer and have them built in a consistent environment.

     Please note that this requires that you keep submodules in your checkout up to date as indicated above.